KnowBe4 Compliance Manager Glossary of Terms

 (You can later remove the non-applicable Requirements from the Scope by unmapping them.)

 Tasks allow for the continuous monitoring of Controls.
 They give you an opportunity to collect Evidence relating to a Control on a periodic basis so you will be prepared when it is time for an audit.

 Automated email reminders are sent to the Responsible User upon the Task's creation, and when the Task's due date is approaching.
 These reminders go out 30 days prior, seven days prior, one day prior, on the due date, and every day for one week following the due date (when the Task is considered past due).

 You can choose whether or not you want to use Effective Date Range when setting up a Task Schedule for a Control.

 If you utilize Effective Date Range, you are choosing to specify the length of time that the Evidence submitted for a particular Task is valid–in reference to the associated compliance Requirement.

 Say you must submit network access files in order to meet a compliance requirement, and the date range for these files to remain valid is January 1, 2018 - December 31, 2018.

 When setting a Task Schedule for these files, you would select "Yes" for "Use Effective Date Range", choose "Annually" for the Frequency, and input January 1, 2018, as the Start Date.
-The Effective Date Range feature would automatically assume 12/31/18 is the date this Evidence is no longer valid.
+The Effective Date Range feature will assume 12/31/18 is the date this Evidence is no longer valid.
 Therefore, the due date to submit new Evidence for this Task would be three months after 12/31/18, by default.
 You have the ability to change the Effective Date Range default due dates in your Account Settings.